Flashcards in Development Deck (76):

 e.g. Ethiopia world debt means money made goes to repayments

-How do social factors cause levels of development to vary?
+How do social factors cause levels of development to vary between countries?

 levels of education/disease

 e.g. Ethiopia high incidence of HIV means population is unable to work

 using the gini coefficient - measures the gap between rich and poor

 What are some statistics gathered from the gini coefficient?

 Slovenia - 25.6 - lowest inequality

 What factors contribute to the human development of a country?
 (6)

 1. economic factors (personal wealth/income, growth of economy, type of industry etc)